syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/02-quickstart/02-management-cluster-setup.md

 ### Install Clusterctl

 To install Clusterctl, refer to the instructions available in the official ClusterAPI documentation [here](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl).
-Alternatively, use the `make install-clusterctl` command to do the same.

 ### Initialize the management cluster